uidaholib/collectionbuilder-cdm-template/docs/collection-updates-2021.md

 First, always make sure your `main` branch is up-to-date, do a `git pull` on main.

+## Select a branch to update

+Use the digital_all_collections spreadsheet in AdminCollections google drive folder

 ## Merge main into branch

 ## Sort out merge conflicts